Auburn Adventist Academy: History

 Major construction began in 1962 with the building of Witzel Hall, the boys' dormitory, resulted in the expenditure of over a million dollars and a shift of the campus towards the south.
 South Hall was renamed Nelson Hall following remodeling in 1963 and the building of an adjacent chapel in 1964.
 Rudolph Hall, the cafeteria, was completed in 1963.
 Scriven Hall, the administration building, welcomed its first students in January 1965.

 The Miller Aquatic Center, which includes a swimming pool with lockers, shower rooms, and physical education personnel offices adjacent to the school gymnasium, Rainier Auditorium, was opened in 1969.
 In 1974, students raised a substantial part of the funds for a new industrial arts complex named Spady Hall.
 A new music building was also completed that year.

 In 1979, a new church was begun.
 It first opened for regular service in April 1981.
 Late in 1986, Harris Pine Mills of Pendleton, Oregon, since 1967 the mainstay of the Academy's student work program, closed.

 On November 17, 2003 Nelson Hall burned to the ground.
 As a result, the boys dormitory, Witzel Hall, was divided and used as both a girls and boys residence for two years splitting the dorm in half, girls on one side, boys on the other.
 A new girls dorm was completed in 2005.

 Since the mid-50s, enrollment has fluctuated between 300 and 550 per year.
 Graduating classes have grown from a low of five students in 1920 to over 100 in recent years.
 In recent years however enrollment has been below 300.

-Curriculum

-The school's curriculum consists primarily of the standard courses taught at college preparatory schools across the world.
-All students are required to take classes in the core areas of English, Basic Sciences, Mathematics, a Foreign Language, and Social Sciences.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.